iTwin/connector-framework/README.md

 ## Documentation

 ### Lifecycle policy
+The main branch used for 2.x, based on iTwin.js 4.x, will be the default location for all fixes and enhancements.
+Patches will only be back-ported to 1.x if they are considered critical or related to security.

-Version 1.X of the connector framework will be supported as long as iTwin.js 3.X is supported.
-Please refer to the [iTwin.js API deprecation policy](https://www.itwinjs.org/learning/api-support-policies/#api-deprecation-policy).
+Version 1.x of the connector framework will be supported as long as iTwin.js 3.x is supported.
+Please refer to the [iTwin.js API deprecation policy](https://www.itwinjs.org/learning/api-support-policies/#package-support-policy).

 ### Quick Upgrade Guide